In this section

 The Department of English and Comparative Literature at Goldsmiths, University of London, invites applications for Autumn 2019 entry to our PhD programmes.
 Goldsmiths, University of London, is part of the CHASE AHRC Doctoral Training Partnership with The Courtauld Institute of Art, the Universities of East Anglia, Essex, Kent and Sussex, Birkbeck, University of London and SOAS University of London.
 The strongest applicants for PhD study will be invited by the Department, if they are also otherwise eligible, to apply for studentship funding.

 The Department of English and Comparative Literature – one of the largest at Goldsmiths – consists of some 50 scholars and creative writers, whose work is acknowledged and cited internationally.
-We offer a stimulating environment for undertaking research in English (including American Literature and literary theory), Comparative Literature, World Literature; Translation; Linguistics; and Creative Writing.
+We offer a stimulating environment for undertaking research in English (including American Literature and literary theory), Comparative Literature, World Literature; Irish Studies; Translation; Linguistics; and Creative Writing.
 We welcome applications from students wishing to pursue research in any of these areas and we particularly encourage cross- and interdisciplinary research in emerging fields of study and creative practice.
-As well as working with scholars and writers of international standing, you will have the opportunity to play an active role in a vibrant research environment which includes the Richard Hoggart Lectures in Literature and Culture, the annual Goldsmiths Prize for bold and innovative fiction, the e-journal, GLITS-e, and specialist seminars and colloquia offered by the Goldsmiths Writers’ Centre, the Centre for Philosophy and Critical Thought, the Goldsmiths Literature Seminar (GLITS), and the Goldsmiths Linguistics Seminar (GoldLingS), in addition to seminars and symposia at the Institute of English Studies at the School of Advanced Study, University of London.
+As well as working with scholars and writers of international standing, you will have the opportunity to play an active role in a vibrant research environment which includes the Richard Hoggart Lectures in Literature and Culture, the annual Goldsmiths Prize for bold and innovative fiction, the e-journal GLITS-e, and specialist seminars and colloquia offered by the Goldsmiths Writers’ Centre, the Goldsmiths Literature Seminar (GLITS), and the Goldsmiths Linguistics Seminar (GoldLingS), in addition to seminars and symposia at the Institute of English Studies at the School of Advanced Study, University of London.

 The Department of English and Comparative Literature promotes an understanding of the value of human culture and creativity that is central to the CHASE vision of postgraduate research and professional development.
 Our research and training environment encourages our doctoral students to develop interdisciplinary methodologies.
 In addition, our network of partnerships with leading arts and humanities organisations and creative industries provides an outstanding resource for future CHASE scholars.